 BY-LAW NO. 4 - BOOKING OF THE SLIP

 Booking for each slip is made through the ‘PAC Booking System’ which can be found on the Club’s website with relevant instructions on how to book and/or remove booking.
 Each Member may have only one (1) booking at a time.
-All days booked may be deducted from the Members slip days eligibility (refer By-Law 3), whether or not such days are used unless at least four (4) weeks notice of cancellation is given to the Slip Master.
+All days booked may be deducted from the Members slip days eligibility (refer By-Law 3), whether or not such days are used unless at least four (4) weeks’ notice of cancellation is given to the Slip Master.
 Wet weather days will however be made up if possible at the discretion of the Slip Master.
 Members booking the slip agree to all conditions of use or stipulated by the Certified Operator.

 BY-LAW NO. 5 - OPERATION OF THE WINCH